Supporting e-commerce expansion.

 “Adobe Commerce had the features to handle all of our use cases and create regional e-commerce sites that are both consistent and flexible,” says Ganesan.

-“Adobe Commerce allowed us to combine global and regional elements to create shops that are stable and flexible.”
+“Adobe Commerce allowed us to combine global and regional elements to create stores that are stable and flexible.”

 Head of Commerce, Merkle ANZ